mkielo3/inekf/README.md

 InEKF is set up so your process/measure models will be an easy extension and continue to function with `InEKF` and `LieGroups` if defined properly.
 Note this can be done in python or C++.
 The following is what must be defined/done to successfully do this.
 The following methods/variables for each base class must be implemented/set

 ### MeasureModel
-All methods are already implemented in the `MeasureModel` class, so overriding them can be decided on a case by case basis.
-There is a few constants that must be set though.
+All methods are already implemented in the `MeasureModel` class, so overriding them can be decided on a case by case basis, although in most scenarios the built in versions should be sufficient.
+The `MeasureModel` constructor takes in the vector `b`, covariance `M`, and type of error and from these makes `H` accordingly.

+If you decide to override, make sure you call the base class constructor, or at least set the first 3 values of the following.

 |        Method         | Use                                                                                                                                      |
 | :-------------------: | :--------------------------------------------------------------------------------------------------------------------------------------- |